comunica/Article-SSWS2020-AMF/content/introduction.md

 clients can automatically detect metadata and controls and use these additional features to enhance the query evaluation process.
-One such feature is [Approximate Membership Filter (AMF)](cite:cites amf2015) metadata, which supporting clients can use to reduce the required number of HTTP requests, with only a slight increase in server cost.
+One such feature is [Approximate Membership Filter (AMF)](cite:cites amf2015) metadata, which supporting clients can use to reduce the number of HTTP requests, with only a slight increase in server cost.
-Unfortunately, this currently comes at the cost of increased query execution times, because the individual HTTP requests were larger and more expensive to compute.
+Unfortunately, this currently comes at the cost of slower query execution, because the individual HTTP requests were larger and more expensive to compute.

 This work brings a deeper understanding of the appliance and benefits of AMF metadata for Linked Data interfaces.